 Ubuntu 14.04 was released almost five years ago.
 That’s the life of a long term support release of Ubuntu.

-Check Ubuntu version and see if you are still using Ubuntu 14.04.
-If that’s the case either on desktops or on servers, you might be wondering what should you do in such a situation.
+Check your Ubuntu version and see if you’re still using Ubuntu 14.04.
+If that’s the case for a desktop or a server you run, you might be wondering what you should do in such a situation.

-Let me help you out there.
-Let me tell you what options do you have in this case.
+Let me help you out there and tell you what options you have in this case.

 Upgrade to Ubuntu 16.04 LTS (easiest of them all)

 If you have a good internet connection, you can upgrade to Ubuntu 16.04 LTS from within Ubuntu 14.04.